Gio85/space_x/README.md

 This is a side project built with React and Redux with AntDesign as framework using the SpaceX API [https://github.com/r-spacex/SpaceX-API](https://github.com/r-spacex/SpaceX-API).

 The project is available at [https://gio85.github.io/space_x/](https://gio85.github.io/space_x/)

+###Please bear in mind that this is a working-in-progress project